AVSystem/Anjay-zephyr-client/demo/README.md

 You can now compile the project for B-L475E-IOT01A using `west build -b disco_l475_iot1` in `demo` directory.

-### Compilation guide for nRF9160DK, Thingy:91 and nRF52840DK
+### Compilation guide for nRF9160DK, Thingy:91, nRF52840DK and Arduino Nano 33 BLE Sense

 Because NCS uses different Zephyr version, it is necessary to change our Zephyr workspace, it is handled by using different manifest file.
 Set West manifest path to `Anjay-zephyr-client/demo`, and manifest file to `west-nrf.yml` and do `west update`.